-(l) Safety
+(1) Safety

-- (1) Adequate provisions must be made for the safety of persons at an event on university premises and the safety of the premises and facilities being used.
-Such provisions are the responsibility of the person or organization sponsoring the event.
-Actions required to ensure safety, as determined by the official in charge of the facility involved or by the campus administrative staff, shall be adhered to. - (2) The university reserves the right to inspect and approve all physical arrangements in university facilities in order to ensure safety.
-Information and advice in these matters may be obtained through the Department of Safety and Compliance.
+- (1) Adequate provisions must be made for the safety of persons and property at an event on University Property.
+Such provisions are the responsibility of the individual or organization(s) sponsoring the event.
+Actions required to ensure safety, as determined by the Designated Official of the facility involved or by the campus administrative staff, shall be adhered to. - (2) The university may inspect and approve all physical arrangements in and on University Property for safety reasons.
+Information and advice in these matters may be obtained through Facilities and Services Safety and Compliance.